conductor-sdk/conductor-python/README.md

 def main():
-    # points to http://localhost:8080/api by default
+    # The app is connected to http://localhost:8080/api by default
     api_config = Configuration()

     workflow_executor = WorkflowExecutor(configuration=api_config)

-    # Needs to be done only when registering a workflow one-time
+    # Registering the workflow (Required only when the app is executed the first time)
     workflow = register_workflow(workflow_executor)

+    # Starting the worker polling mechanism
     task_handler = TaskHandler(configuration=api_config)
     task_handler.start_processes()